zhaohengyuan1/lova3.github.io/README.md

 # LOVA3

-This is the repository that contains source code for the [Nerfies website](https://nerfies.github.io).
+This is the repository that contains source code from the [Nerfies website](https://nerfies.github.io).

 # Website License